AWARD PROGRAM OVERVIEW

-An independent jury reviews the nominations and selects the awardees.
+An independent jury panel reviews the nominations and selects the awardees.
 The decision of the jury is final.
 Nominees are notified only if selected for an award.
 Nominators are informed as to whether or not they have been successful with their application.

 Crabtree McLennan Emerging Artist - the Crabtree McLennan Emerging Artist designation was established in 2019.
-Named in honour of Brenda Crabtree, Director, Aboriginal Programs, Emily Carr University and the late Bill McLennan (1948-2020), Curator Emeritus, UBC Museum of Anthropology, this recognition aims to highlight and support emerging talent.
+Named in honour of Brenda Crabtree, former Director, Aboriginal Programs, Emily Carr University and the late Bill McLennan (1948-2020), Curator Emeritus, UBC Museum of Anthropology, this recognition aims to highlight and support emerging talent.

 An art exhibition and presentation ceremony will be held to showcase the awardees’ accomplishments.